sagemath/trac_to_gh/Issue 762.md

 ```
 sage: E = EllipticCurve('389a')
-sage: L = E.Lseries_dokchitser()
-sage: E.Lseries_values_along_line(0.5, 3, 5)
+sage: E.Lseries().values_along_line(0.5, 3, 5)
-Traceback (most recent call last):
-...
-ValueError: too many values to unpack
 ```

-This is just a light wrapper around Rubinstein's lcalc, so should be very easy to fix.
+This is just a light wrapper around Rubinstein's lcalc, so should be easy to fix.

 Issue created by migration from https://trac.sagemath.org/ticket/762